Bhupesh-V/Bhupesh-V.github.io/interview.md

 We are talking business.
 All crucial (big or small) dependencies, main-stream frameworks, and languages fit into this.

-For this category, I am not going to spend any time contributing unless I have a strong motivation to do so, and that motivation is _responsibility_, **if you ask me, hey bhupesh we can't move forward unless we fix this upstream, I would be the first person to volunteer, I would put a ticket on the board & get to working**.
+For this category, I am not going to spend any time contributing unless I have a strong motivation to do so, and that motivation is _responsibility_, **if you ask me, hey bhupesh we can't move forward unless we fix this upstream, I would be the first person to step-up, I would put a ticket on the board & get to working**.

 Learning is subjective, toiling through millions of lines of code from Kubernetes is not worth my time if I clearly don't see an end goal.